-$C^n$ functions.
+Functions of several variables: definition of continuity, partial derivative and C^n functions.
 Statement of conditions for equality of mixed partial derivatives.
-Statement of Taylor's theorem for a function of two variables.
-Critical points including degenerate cases.
-Gradient vector; normal to surface informal (geometrical) treatment of Lagrange multipliers.
+Statement of Taylor's Theorem for a function of two variables.
+Critical points and their classification including degenerate cases.
+Informal (geometrical) treatment of Lagrange multipliers.